Ashes of Destruction Bountiful blessings growing from the painful losses BY: Troy Murphy|June 2015

 Everything doesn’t work-out for our benefit.
 Sometimes we need to slow down for unplanned curves.
-With preparation, we mediate the future, avoid some nasties, and ultimately survive with more gusto than those tip-toeing through life in a blind bliss.
+With preparation, we mediate the future, avoid some nasties, and survive with more gusto than those tip-toeing through life in a blind bliss.
 Not everything that happens has a blessed reason; the child would fare better if the drunk-driver never prematurely robbed her of her mother.
 The limited income senior would enjoy more comfort with affordable health care.
 Life sometimes benefits one group while looting from another.
 Nevertheless, it feels good believing the universe magically fulfills our deepest desires.

-When we believe success is guaranteed, we take our foot off the accelerator; the unplanned obstacles, we conveniently ignored, then overwhelm and discourage.
+When we believe success is guaranteed, we often take our foot off the accelerator; the unplanned obstacles, we conveniently ignored, then overwhelm and discourage.
 Notable changes to our lives require work, patience and skillful efforts—a positive attitude may help.
 The process of change stimulates discomforts—fears, vulnerabilities, shame.
-Change frightens us, we move from the well-worn paths of our past, responding to experience in new and difficult ways.
-The belief we must bask in positive feelings, at all costs, prompts rejection of opportunities to change requiring significant work and pain.
+Change frightens us when we move from the well-worn paths, and act in new and difficult ways.
+The belief we must bask in positive feelings, at all costs, prompts rejection of opportunities to change that require significant work and pain.

 Bad things happen—not just to those with negative thoughts.
 We suffer losses, failures, and eventually death no matter what our attitude is.
 We can be comforted by modern philosophy but while embracing acceptance, awareness, and the ‘power of now,’ we mustn’t ignore the tragedies of human existence; tragedy is integral to existence.
 Denial of reality doesn’t banish bad things—they still exist.
 We will experience despair; we occur losses in an impermanent, unpredictable world—the world we live in.
 But the strength of the human spirit expresses resiliency.
-Somehow we face demanding and dire circumstances —not always gracefully—and emerge victorious.
+Somehow, we face demanding and dire circumstances —not always gracefully—and emerge victorious.
 Through struggles, we discover remarkable recuperative powers.
 We don’t need to happily welcome unplanned disease, loss or failure but when challenged, we emerge victorious.